 Can You Earn Enough in Rewards Alone?

 In general, I focus more on perks than rewards to determine if a card is worth its annual fee.
-Because some cards with annual fees—like the Blue Cash Preferred® Card from American Express—boast enough benefits to outpace the yearly cardmember costs.
+But some annual-fee cards—like the Blue Cash Preferred® Card from American Express—do offer enough value in rewards alone to outpace the yearly cardmember costs.

 The Blue Cash Preferred card offers 6% cash back on the first $6,000 spent at U.S. supermarkets per calendar year, among other rewards rates.
 If you max out that bonus rate, you’ll earn $360 in cash back, almost four times the card’s $95 annual fee.
 Even if I only use the card on supermarket spending, the Blue Cash Preferred is worth it.